hanami88/ePharmaStore/README.md

 ### 📄 Order Details

-Admins can view basic information of each order, including:

-- Order date and time
-- List of purchased items
-- Total amount
-- Shipping address
-- Payment method
-- Customer note (if any)
-Admins can also:
-- ✅ Confirm the order (mark as processed)
-- 🗑️ Delete the order if necessary

 > Once confirmed, the order is considered officially placed and ready for processing.
 <img width="1435" height="691" alt="Ảnh màn hình 2025-07-29 lúc 14 29 04" src="https://github.com/user-attachments/assets/4c89f868-2dac-4bf8-b1c6-8d274c9039ca" />